La Pampa Province: Geography

-It is noteworthy that this province is larger than Israel, Austria, Taiwan, Ireland or Greece, for example.
+It is noteworthy that this province is larger than Austria, Taiwan, Ireland or Greece, for example.

 There are only two major rivers in the province: the Colorado ("Red River") on the border with the Province of Río Negro, and the Salado ("Salty River") crossing it.
 The Salado's level has been dropping, as its tributaries in the Province of Mendoza are diverted for irrigation.

 The general aspect of the central-eastern part of the province is that of a plain gently tilted to the east that is dissected by valleys.
 The surface of the plain has a calcrete crust.
 The valleys of La Pampa, known as the transverse valleys (valles transversales) are NE-SW oriented, with breadths of various kilometers and lengths of tens of kilometers.
 Some of the valleys host very large fossil inland dunes.
 Formerly functioning as windfunnels for sand at present these valleys are an ecotone region between the Dry and Humid Pampas.

 While mostly flat, the province does also contains mountains like Sierra de Lihuel Calel, where a variety of landforms can be observed; these include inselbergs, flared slopes, domes, nubbins, tors, tafonis, and gnammas.
 Most of Sierra de Lihuel Calel is made up ignimbrite, a volcanic rock type that was violently erupted by ancient volcanoes.